Frequently asked questions

 What ammenities are close by Sirovilla Highton Village?

-Sirovilla Highton Village has a dedicated mini bus that can be booked if residents wish to go on outings.
-We have volunteers that are willing to help with transport.
+Sirovilla Highton Village has a dedicated minibus that can be booked if residents wish to go on outings.
+We have volunteers who are willing to help with transport.
 The outings are usually organised through the Sirovilla Highton Social Club.
-Public buses run regularly to both Waurn Ponds Shopping Centre and central Geelong.
-In addition, Sirovilla provides a private weekly shuttle service for residents to access Waurn Ponds Shopping Centre with ease.
+In addition, Sirovilla provides a private weekly shuttle service for residents to access the Waurn Ponds Shopping Centre with ease.

 Is there parking at the Sirovilla Highton Village?